jtpaulo/jtpaulo.github.io/_pages/supervision.md

 ### Other

-**2025 - Present** - Afonso Martins and Nuno Fernandes (BSc students).
-Working ons torage fault injection.
-Co-supervision with Tânia Esteves.

-**2025 - Present** - Diogo Ribeiro and Marco Ferreira (MSc students).
-Working on caching and modeular storage optimizations.

 **2024 - 2025** - Filipe Pereira (MSc student).
-Working on new designs for I/O libraries.
+Worked on new designs for I/O libraries.

 **2024 - 2025** - Paula Marques (MSc student).
-Working on data durability bugs and automatic fault injection catalog generation with LazyFS.
+Worked on data durability bugs and automatic fault injection catalog generation with LazyFS.

 **2023 - 2025** - Bruno Gião (MSc student).
-Working on observability of the operating system with eBPF technology.
+Worked on observability of the operating system with eBPF technology.
 Co-supervision with Tânia Esteves.

 **2023 - 2024** - Diogo Costa (BSc student).
-Working on I/O diagnosis.
+Worked on I/O diagnosis.
 Co-supervision with Tânia Esteves.

 **2022 - 2024** - Rui Pedro Oliveira (BSc student).
 Worked on ransomware's I/O diagnosis.
 Working on storage deduplication.
 Co-supervision with Tânia Esteves and João Marco.